3 ways the new eSIM specification will fuel cellular IoT adoption

 Why is this important?

 Furthermore, the new specification introduces a new module, eSIM IoT Remote Manager (eIM).
-This eSIM provisioning tool facilitates the deployment and management of eSIM-enabled IoT devices on a large scale, enabling what is known as Massive IoT.
+This eSIM provisioning tool facilitates deploying and managing eSIM-enabled IoT devices on a large scale, enabling what is known as Massive IoT.

 We can anticipate that, in the near future, this will increase the presence of eSIM hubs in the market proposing eSIM local profiles to enterprises.
 These hubs will be able to solve key local challenges including permanent roaming restrictions, limited NB-IoT roaming, and more.
 Ultimately, this will radically simplify global deployments for enterprises.